bartvanerp/SPSsite/content/info/main.md

 # date = {{ .Date }}
 lastmod = 2020-10-01

-title = "Education in SPS"
-subtitle = "How is the education in the signal processing systems group organized?"
+title = "Signal Processing Systems Group" subtitle = "How is the education in the signal processing systems group organized?"

 # Add menu entry to sidebar.